Blue Moon (Child novel): Plot summary

 Jack Reacher gets off a bus in an unnamed city after spotting a mugger trying to rob an elderly man.
 He foils the mugging, and the man introduces himself as Aaron Shevick.
 He reveals that the large bundle of cash he's carrying is intended for a loan shark named Fisnik who is associated with the local Albanian mafia, headed up by a mobster named Dino.
 Unbeknownst to both Reacher and Shevick, Fisnik is already dead, having been murdered on Dino's orders after Gregory, the boss of the rival Ukrainian mafia, framed him and another Albanian gangster as police informants.

-Arriving at a local bar, Reacher (posing as Shevick) meets the Ukrainians who have taken over Fisnik's operation, eventually killing two of them by staging a car accident.
-At Shevick's home, Reacher questions Aaron and his wife Maria about their circumstances after noticing that the couple has sold nearly everything of value they own.
-The couple explain that their adult daughter, Meg, is suffering from late-stage cancer, but cannot afford treatment.
-Her former boss, Maxim Trulenko, had bankrupted his own company through an embezzlement scheme and vanished, leaving her without health insurance or severance.
-The Shevicks were subsequently forced to sign an agreement with the hospital to pay for her treatment in advance, and even with multiple pro bono lawyers working on their case, they have no other option but to take out loans from the mob.
+Posing as Shevick, Reacher meets the Ukrainians who have taken over Fisnik's operation, eventually killing two of them by staging a car accident.
+At Shevick's home, Reacher questions Shevick and his wife Maria after noticing that the couple has sold nearly everything of value they own.
+The couple explain that their adult daughter, Meg, is suffering from late stage cancer but cannot afford treatment.
+Meg's former boss, Maxim Trulenko, had bankrupted his own company through embezzlement and vanished, leaving her without health insurance or a severance package.
+The Shevicks were subsequently forced to sign an agreement with the hospital to pay for Meg's treatment in advance, and even with multiple pro bono lawyers working on their case, they have no other option but to take out loans from the mob.

 Dino orders two of Gregory's men gunned down in retaliation for deceiving him.
 Gregory, having just learned about the deaths of his other two men, believes that the Albanians are preparing for war and has two Albanian bagmen killed and put on display outside Dino's office.
 Meanwhile, Reacher begins to search for Trulenko, who he suspects is still hiding in the city.
-His investigation is noticed by the Ukrainians, and Reacher manages to hide from them with the help of Abigail "Abby" Gibson, a waitress employed at a small watering hole that pays protection to Gregory.
-They go to bring food to Aaron, only to learn that Maria is missing.
+His investigation is noticed by the Ukrainians, and Reacher manages to hide from them with the help of Abigail "Abby" Gibson, a waitress employed at a small bar that pays protection to Gregory.
+They go to bring food to Shevick, only to learn that Maria is missing.
 Dino has the Ukrainian owners of a massage parlor abducted and killed, but Gregory forgoes further retaliation after learning about Reacher, ordering him to be found.